From Static Designs to Dynamic Experiences

 Native Interaction

-Instead of a long text list, the user receives a dynamically generated, interactive results map.
-Each result offers direct integration with Google Maps.
-The entire process feels like a seamless, purpose-built app.
+Instead of a long text list, the user gets a dynamically generated, interactive results map.
+Every result links straight into Google Maps.
+The whole flow feels like a seamless, purpose-built app.

 Three Key Categories

-- Service Booking: Date selection, slider for budget, dropdown for service type
+- Service Booking: date picker, budget slider, dropdown for service type

-- Feedback Collection: Star ratings, text areas, multiple-choice – context-dependent
+- Feedback Collection: star ratings, text areas, multiple choice, all context-dependent

 The form adapts to the conversation, not the other way around.